Candy Lo

-Candy Lo is a Canto- rock singer-songwriter and film actress from Hong Kong.
+Candy Lo Hau-yam is a Canto-rock singer-songwriter and film actress from Hong Kong.
 Formerly the lead vocalist of the band Black and Blue, Lo launched her solo career in 1998 and is best known for the singles, "Trash" (垃圾) and "Please Break Up" (好心分手).

 Career

 1995-1996: Black & Blue

 Prior to going solo, Lo was the lead vocalist in the Hong Kong indie rock band Black & Blue.
 The band released two albums: Hope in Just One Day (1995) containing songs mostly sung in English; and Black & Blue (1996) sung completely in Cantonese, a decision made with their record label to make themselves more understandable to fans.
 Lo wrote all the lyrics on both albums.

 1998-2005: Solo Career with Sony Music

 In 1998, Lo signed with Sony Music Hong Kong to launch a career as a solo artist.
 Her first release under Sony was the EP Don't Have to be...Too Perfect (不需要...完美得可怕) which contained the breakthrough radio-hit "Trash" (垃圾), considered one of her signature songs.
 Although "Trash" was a fairly mainstream ballad, the rest of the EP showed a continuity with her indie past.
 Lo would later ditch Keith Chan and Wyman Wong who had a dominant presence on the EP to work with entirely different songwriters and lyricists for her debut album.
 Released in late 1998, Lo's first full-length solo album was titled Miao, which referred to her love of cats and how "they listen while people sometimes don't."Miao was apparently released to "more than disappointing" album sales and low radio airplay, with producer Kubert Leung remarking that the public had "failed to grasp the concept of the album."